-- 45. The proposed construction and improvement of Lalmohan Road subproject will be in Lalmohan Pourashava which is also a coastal under Bhola district.
-It is about 235 km away from Dhaka city and well connected through road and water.
-Lalmohan municipality was established in 1990, which is located between 22.3384, 90.7331.
-It is bounded on the north by Borhanuddin and Tazumuddin Upazilas, on the East Monpura Upazila, on the South by Charfesson Upazila and on the West by Doshmina and Baufol Upazilas.
-The Pourashava is categorized as 'Ka' (the term 'Ka' is the Bengali word means second category or 'A' category).
-It occupies an area of 9.88 km2 and consists of 9 wards. - 46.
-Ground-level elevation of Lalmohan varies from 1.09 meter to 3.51 meter among the adjacent lands and roads.
+The proposed construction and improvement of Janjira Road subprojects will be in Janjira Pourashava which is also a coastal town under Shariatpur district.
+The Pourashava is located at south central part of Bangladesh and about 62 km (through Maowa) away from the Dhaka City and 20 km away from the Shariatpur District Headquarter.
+The Pourashava was established in the year 1999, which is located between 23°20'22.79" N and 90°19'36.28" E. The Paurashava is categorized as 'C'.
+It occupies an area of 14 km2 and consists of 9 wards and 15 mouzas.

+46. The topography Janjira Pourashava is mostly flat.
+Physiographically, Janjira Pourashava is same as other Pourashavas (who are on floodplain land) in Bangladesh.Ground-level elevation of Janjira varies from 1.09 meter to 3.51 meter among the adjacent lands and roads.
+Lowest land elevation is found in the Ward No. 9 and highest in the Ward No. 4.
 Height of the high land is varied from 2.5 meter to 3.0 meter.
-The subproject sites are located in existing right of way (RoWs) and government-owned land.
-The construction and improvement work of the road subproject falls under the residential and commercial areas of the Lalmohan Pourashava.
-Besides infrastructure like electric and telephone poles will be affected due to construction activity.
-Screening with IBAT confirms that there is no ecologically sensitive area within or adjacent to the proposed subproject's location.
+Kirti Nasa River a branch of Padma River flows from west to east part from of the Pourashava.
+The construction and improvement works of the road subprojects falls under the residential and commercial areas of the Janjira Pourashava.
+Screening with Integrated Biodiversity Assessment Tool (IBAT) confirms that there is no ecologically sensitive area within or adjacent to the proposed subproject location.
 There is no natural habitat left at this site.
 There are, as well, no protected areas, wetlands, mangroves, or estuaries in or near the subproject location.
 There are no forest areas either, within or near the locations.